hayesyboii/numbers/README.md

 ## How It Works

-I've created a Powerball number frequency analyzer with two ways to use it:
+Created a Powerball number frequency analyzer with two ways to use it:

 1. **Web Application**: A Next.js app with a user interface that displays the frequency statistics in a tabular format with visual indicators.
 2. **Command-Line Script**: A Node.js script that you can run directly to get the analysis results in your terminal.